Irving Goff: World War II

+Later life and death

 After the war, Goff became the Communist Party's district organiser in New Orleans.
 During Henry A. Wallace's 1948 presidential campaign Goff encouraged black voter registration, agitated on behalf of black prisoners and jeopardized his life on several occasions by ignoring southern racial customs.
 Studs Terkel later interviewed Goff about his wartime experiences as part of his Pulitzer Prize-winning oral history book The Good War.

-Irving Goff died on 17 May 1989 in Los Angeles, California after a longtime heart condition.
+Irving Goff died on May 17, 1989 in Los Angeles, California after a longtime heart condition.
 He was buried in Arlington National Cemetery.